Latrunculin: Metabolism

 Yeast cells in absence of the proteins osh3 or osh5 demonstrated hypersensitivity to latrunculin B. The osh proteins are homologous to OSBP generated enzymes that appear in mammals, indicating that these might play a role in the toxicokinetics of latrunculins.

 Yeast mutants that are resistant to latrunculin show a mutation, D157E, that initiates a hydrogen bond with latrunculin.
 Other yeast mutants adjust the binding site, thus making it resistant to latrunculin.

 No research has been done to figure out how the biotransformation of latrunculin works in eukaryotic cells.
 However, research suggests that it is the unaltered form of latrunculin that causes toxic effects.

 Toxicity

 As latrunculin inhibits actin polymerization and actomyosin contractile ability, exposure to latrunculin may result in cellular relaxation, expansion of drainage tissues and decreased outflow resistance in e.g. the trabecular meshwork.

 Plant

 Latrunculin B causes marked and dose-dependent reductions in pollen germination frequency and pollen tube growth rate.

-Adding latrunculin B to solutions of pollen F-actin produced a rapid decrease in the total amount of polymer, the extent of depolymerization increasing with the concentrations of the toxic.
-The concentration of latrunculin B required for half-maximal inhibition of pollen germination is 40 to 50 nM, whereas pollen tube extension is much more sensitive, requiring only 5 to 7 nM LATB for half-maximal inhibition.
+Adding latrunculin B to solutions of pollen F-actin resulted in a rapid decrease in the total amount of polymer, with the extent of depolymerization increasing with the concentration of the toxin.
+The concentration of latrunculin B required for half-maximal inhibition of pollen germination is 40 to 50 nM.
+In contrast, pollen tube extension is much more sensitive, requiring only 5 to 7 nM LATB for half-maximal inhibition.
 The disruption of germination and pollen tube growth by latrunculin B is partially reversible at low concentrations. (<30 nM).